iloveponies/120-hour-epic-sax-marathon/basic-tools.markdown

 % Functional programming in Clojure
 % Basic Tools

-## Synopis

-- the development environment
-- how to submit exercise answers

 ## First things first

 To successfully work through this course, you need to do the following